 Recommended by Candice, CS Ginger

 One of the best weekend getaways from Seattle is Forks and the Olympic Peninsula.
 There are so many fun things to do in Forks and the surrounding area.
-Forks sits near the Pacific coast and makes a great home base for exploring the outdoor recreational activities on the peninsula like hiking, kayaking, and surfing.
+Forks sits near the Pacific coast and make a great home base for exploring the outdoor recreational activities on the peninsula, like hiking, kayaking, and surfing.

 Forks is about 3.75 hours away from Seattle.
-You can take the ferry across the Pudget Sound or drive south through Tacoma and Olympia.
+You can take the ferry across the Puget Sound or drive south through Tacoma and Olympia.